JMG1/NiCr/Workbench/README.md

   - Save wirepath as .nicr (GCode-like) file
   - Wirepath animation

-  *some functionalites are not complete.
+  *some functionalities are not complete.

 ### Command line installation in Ubuntu/Mint/similar:
   Open one terminal window (usually **ctrl+alt+t** ) and copy-paste line by line: